-Is there a better article of clothing than a plain ol’ pair of jeans?
+Is there anything better than a plain ol’ pair of jeans?
 They’re durable, they’re good-looking, and they get along with most anything in your wardrobe.
-You can even throw on a pair of jeans with a blazer and rock the “cool professor” look.
 As it turns out, jeans have yet another advantage: You don’t really need to wash them.

 Instead of tossing your jeans in the wash every time there’s a stain, consider spot-cleaning the stain.
-“The best advice is to get the stain out quick before it soaks in,” says Levi’s spokesperson Marisa Giller.
-“We recommend dabbing the spot with a damp cloth that’s been dipped in a little soapy water.
-Work from the inside out if possible, and put a clean cloth under the stain while you dab the stain away.”
+It’s best to get the stain out quick before it soaks in by dabbing the spot with a damp cloth that’s been dipped in a little soapy water.
+Work from the inside out if possible, and put a clean cloth under the stain while you dab the stain away.

 You can probably imagine circumstances in which spot-cleaning simply won’t cut it.
 In these instances, soak your jeans in water with a small amount of soap and agitate as necessary.
 If your jeans are profoundly disgusting, then you can put them in the washer.
 If you do, be sure to use cold water, which will still get your jeans clean while giving your water heater a break.

 Your clothes dryer is one of the most power-hungry appliances in your home.
 Whenever possible, you should hang your garments on a clothes line rather than put them in the dryer.
 Sunlight and wind will freshen your jeans in a hurry.
 Since denim doesn’t wrinkle as easily as other fabrics, you probably won’t have any trouble with stiffness or wrinkles after you put on your jeans.
 Also, tumble drying your jeans can make them wear out faster.
-For more suggestions on how to wash and dry jeans responsibly, check out these tips from Levi’s Head Designer Jonathan Cheung.
+So, it’s better just to skip it.